 Fáilte Ireland provides funding for sustainable tourism projects that emerge as part of specific, competitive, themed and time-bound grant schemes or as part of wider strategic partnerships.
 These include projects relating to land use, infrastructural development and land use activities and attractions.
-Reference made to such projects included in the Strategy does not guarantee funding.
+Reference made to such projects included in the Plan does not guarantee funding.
 While funding is provided to certain projects, Fáilte Ireland is not the developer.

-In order to achieve funding (including promotion) for land use or infrastructural development or land use activities from Fáilte Ireland, Fáilte Ireland's stakeholders shall be required to demonstrate compliance13 with measures relating to sustainable development, environmental protection and environmental management contained within the following Fáilte Ireland published documents:
+In addition to the above guiding principles, in order to achieve funding (including promotion) for land use or infrastructural development or land use activities from Fáilte Ireland, Fáilte Ireland's stakeholders shall be required to demonstrate compliance36 with measures relating to sustainable development, ecological protection and environmental management contained within the following Fáilte Ireland published documents: